nuvla/documentation/docs/docs/dave/quick/nuvla-deployment.md

 ## Invite users

 Probably not relevant in case of the local test deployment, but in order to invite users, you will need to configure Nuvla with SMTP parameters.
-For details see the next section.
+For details see [these instructions](/docs/dave/prod/nuvla-deployment#smtp-configuration).

-{%include dave/smtp-configuration.md %}